Federal Appropriations

 • Challenges to preserving existing housing stock such as increasing threats from natural hazards, redevelopment pressures, or expiration of affordability requirements.

-HUD has already awarded $85 million in FY23 PRO Housing grants and closed the NOFO for $100 million in FY24 funding on October 15, 2024.
+HUD has already awarded $85 million in FY23 PRO Housing grants and $100 million in FY24 funding.
 More information is available on HUD’s website.
-PRO Housing funding proposals for FY25 include:

 The Recovery Housing Program (RHP) was authorized under Section 8071 of the Support for Patients and Communities (SUPPORT) Act.
 RHP allows States and D.C. to provide stable, transitional housing for individuals in recovery from a substance-use disorder.

-Congress has appropriated a total of $105 million for RHP since Fiscal Year 2020, with the most recent appropriation being $30 million in FY24.
-Proposals for RHP funding in FY25 include:
+Congress has appropriated a total of $135 million for RHP since Fiscal Year 2020, with the most recent appropriation being $30 million in FY25.

 PRICE is a new grant program that uses the CDBG statutory and regulatory framework to support communities in their efforts to maintain, protect, and stabilize manufactured housing and manufactured housing communities (MHCs).